nick11roberts/Moka-Scanr/README.md

 or the Eclipse IDE with the ADT plugin (available from the Eclipse marketplace).

-When running this, add your own app key and secret to a new xml file called 'keys.xml' and use the following format (keep item names, but replace values with your key/secret):
+When building, add your own app key and secret to a new xml file in 'Document Uploader/res/values/' called 'keys.xml' and use the following format (keep item names, but replace values with your key/secret):
 ````xml
 <?xml version="1.0" encoding="utf-8"?>
 <resources>